Skills Guide

 Calibrated Questions: Making the Other Side Solve Your Problem

-"How am I supposed to accept a salary 20% below market rate?" is more effective than "I reject that offer" because it shifts the burden of solving the problem to the other party while maintaining a collaborative tone.
-"What would it take to adjust the timeline by two weeks?" is more productive than "We need more time" because it invites the other party to identify their own path to yes.
+"How am I supposed to accept a number this far below market?" does more than "I reject that offer."
+It puts the next step on them, without a hint of hostility.
+"What would it take to move the timeline by two weeks?" beats "We need more time" for the same reason: one demands, the other invites them to find their own route to yes.

 The Role of Silence and Pace in Negotiation